GenericMale/MyAnimeListTheme/README.md

 Additionally the following fields will just give you additional sort options but the data is not shown in this theme:
 _Aired Dates_, _Start/End Dates_, _Storage_ and _Priority_.
 Don't forget to click the _Submit_ button!
 3. Go to _List Style Design_ again and click on the preview image of the _Default Theme_.
-4. Set _Show cover image_ to _No_ and either set _Show background image_ to no or follow the steps outlined in *Custom Header Image* section to upload your own banner.
+4. Set _Show cover image_ to _No_ or follow the steps outlined in *Custom Banner* section to upload your own banner.
 5. Expand _Add Custom CSS_ and paste in the following code and click save:
 ```css
 @import url('https://malcat-gen.appspot.com/series?template=.data.image a[href^="/$list/$id/"]:after{background-image:url($series_image)}');